sunilchormare/sunilchormare/README.md

 ## About Me ✍
 I'm Sunil Chormare pursuing Computer Science and Engineering.
-I'm also passionate in learning new technologies.
+I'm passionate in learning new technologies.
 I'm a quick and passionate learner.I always passionate about understanding the core concepts behind different popular Technological Fields.
 I think no matter how hard the past is, you can always begin again... and I believe every day is a chance to begin again.